We know times are a little uncertain, and that many of you have had to close your shops or cancel your first spring markets and shows.

 -Business Resource Hub also through Facebook, provides some insight and information to help you manage your business during this time.

--Disaster Loan Assistance with the US Small Business Administration
+-Relief Loan Assistance with the US Small Business Administration

 -Each State is offering various forms of assistance.
 Click here to find your Governor and their website, complete with any aid they may have available.

 -Currently Maine, Massachusetts, Michigan, NYC, San Francisco, and Seattle have some large scale local initiatives to help small businesses.
 If you're in one of those states or cities, click the links to see what's available.